jlee26/Deduper-jlee26/Part3/README.md

 <br/>
 This file was sorted and deduped using ./wrapper_deduper.sh <br/>
 <br/>
-The output_deduped.sam file is found on talapas:
+The output_deduped.sam file is found on talapas:<br/>
 - /projects/bgmp/jlee26/bioinformatics/Bi624/Deduper-jlee26/Part3/output_deduped.sam